 Your crew will consist of an electrician and at least one roof technician, and the installation typically takes between two and three days.
 (Learn how all of the components work on your solar energy system.)

-On the day of your installation, the lead installer will call you to let you know the crew is on its way.
+On the day of your installation, the lead installer will call to let you know the crew is on its way.

 The crew will usually need to enter your house to access the electrical panel and attic or crawl space.
 They will want to know if it’s okay for them to use your bathroom.
-Because of the short duration of our installations, we typically don’t arrange for a portable toilet to be delivered to the job site, however it is an option.
+Because of the short duration of our solar installations, we typically don’t arrange for a portable toilet to be delivered to the job site, however, it is an option.
 We may also ask your permission to leave some equipment overnight if you have a secure location like a shed or garage.

 Before we arrive on site, please remove all clutter in front of your electrical panel.
 If you were told that the inverter will be mounted in the garage, make sure to remove all tools or shelving off the wall at the inverter location.

-Meet your system
+Meet your solar energy system

 During the walkthrough, we will show you all parts of your solar energy system, starting with your solar array and ending with your inverter.
-You will learn what to watch for, how to read your inverter, and how to manually shutdown and restart your system.
+You will learn what to watch for, how to read your inverter, and how to manually shut down and restart your system.
 Feel free to ask questions!